Scholarships

 Joplin, MO 64801

-A. The Trustee’s Scholarship
+A. Trustee’s Scholarship

 Criteria: Given to first-time students who achieve one of the following: score of 18 or more on the ACT or a composite score of 850 on the SAT; cumulative GPA of at least 2.5 through first semester of senior year; top 50% of class